msghaleb/AzureMonitorHackathon/README.md

 ## Initial deployment
 This micro Hackathon is designed to be deployed on a subscription level to roll out a set of resources that are used throughout the challenges.
 Follow the below step to run the initial deployment:
-> **Time saver tip:** Use Azure Shell, you can use [Windows Termin to open your Azure Shell](https://devblogs.microsoft.com/commandline/the-azure-cloud-shell-connector-in-windows-terminal/) and run the code there.
+> **Time saver tip:**
+> - Use Azure Shell, you can use [Windows Termin to open your Azure Shell](https://devblogs.microsoft.com/commandline/the-azure-cloud-shell-connector-in-windows-terminal/) and run the code there.
+> - Use the latest cli / bicep versions

  - Download and install git ([click here](https://git-scm.com/downloads))
  - Download and install VS code ([click here](https://code.visualstudio.com/Download))